 The creation of this dish has been attributed to the Doan family, who for hundreds of years have lived at Number 14 Chucker Street.
-To draw attention to the restaurant the Doan family erected a statute of La Vong (an old fishermen), with a fishing rod on one hand and a bamboo reel in the other hand – hence the name Cha Ca La Vong.
+To draw attention to the restaurant the Doan family erected a statue of La Vong (old fishermen), with a fishing rod on one hand and a bamboo reel in the other hand – hence the name Cha Ca La Vong.

 Today, Ngo Tho Tanh and her daughter Le Bich Loc, direct descendants of the Doan family, are the managers of the Cha Ca restaurant.
 My dining partner Le Thu Thuy has given the restaurant rave reviews, so I accept her recommendation that this is THE place to eat in Hanoi.

 Climbing a rickety wooden staircase, we ascend to the modest dining room, with tables and chairs overlooking Chucker Street.

 No sooner are we seated than a charcoal-fed brazier is placed on our table, along with eight or so side dishes – including mam tom (fermented shrimp paste mixed with rice wine and lemon juice – definitely an acquired taste, which I didn’t have long enough to acquire); a plate of freshly roasted peanuts; curried Anethum (a vegetable); and dishes of chopped fennel, shredded lettuce, cilantro, basil, Vietnamese mint and other herbs.

 Then comes the pièce de resistance – the main course itself.
 A pan containing about one cm of a mixture of ghee and oil is placed onto the brazier, into which is stirred an ample quantity of diced, spiced fish.

 Using chopsticks, we then add portions of the vegetables and sauces.
 The whole is then stirred and simmered, until a couple of minutes later, the mixture is served piping hot, with white rice noodles (vermicelli).